kennethy/rust-lang/ch11.tests/README.md

 }
 ```

-## Controlling how the tests run
+## 11.2.
+Controlling how the tests run

 By default, tests are run in parallel.
 Use the following to configure the tests to run in sequence.

+Ideally the tests should be independently so they can run in parallel without affecting each other.

 ```sh
 cargo test -- --test-threads=1
 ```

+### Show Function Output

 By default, `println!` are captured/surpressed for passing tests.
 Can show all output with:
 ```sh
 cargo test -- --show-output
 ```

-Run subset of tests.
+### Run subset of tests.

 ```sh
 cargo test [N_NAME_PATTERN]